 Live chat: A better alternative for customer satisfaction

-Live chat fills the need for interactive customer support in e-commerce, increasing customer satisfaction at lower cost than alternatives, decreasing abandonment of web shopping carts and increasing conversion rates.
+Live chat for eCommerce fills the need for interactive customer support in e-commerce, increasing customer satisfaction at lower cost than alternatives, decreasing abandonment of web shopping carts and increasing conversion rates.